 During REM (rapid eye movement) sleep, dogs often dream, twitch, and breathe faster.
 This is typically normal and harmless.
 The breathing pattern usually settles once they move into a deeper sleep stage or wake up.

-Read more: Dog breathing heavy and shaking (Here’s why)
+Read more: Dog breathing heavily and panting (Here’s why)

 Overheating